 Many accident reenactment experts can download event data on most cars and trucks.
 And the information captured just before impact is tough to dispute credibly.

-Some of the vital information on the computer data captured in an investigation after an accident include:
+Some of the vital information on the computer data captured after an accident include:

 Reconstruction experts may still be needed to explain the black box data and connect the dots between the two vehicles for a jury.
-However, the variables of speed and other data measured have been changed with the computer data so commonly available today.
+However, the variable of speed and other data measured has been changed with the computer data so commonly available today.

 If you have been hurt in an accident with a big truck, you may wonder, “Do I need an 18-wheeler accident attorney?
 Yes, if your injuries were significant!